roadsidemultimedia/Docs/getting-started/activation.md

 <h3>Locating your License Key</h3>

-To find your license key, follow the simple insructions below:
+To find your license key, follow the simple instructions below:

 <ul>
   <li>Login to your <a href="https://www.pagelines.com/my-account/" target="">PageLines Account</a></li>